kimberlythomas/place-of-autos/README.md

 # place-of-autos
-> A dynamic auto listing website build using PHP.
+> A dynamic auto listing website built using PHP.
 Choose your repayment duration and APR to see a personalized payment plan.
 > Live demo [_here_](https://place-of-autos--kimberlythomas.repl.co/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents